 The next edition will take place in Hamburg, Germany, in July 2016: http://www.icme13.org/ .

-Interesting historic materials, including videos, are available here:
+Interesting historic materials, including videos, are available here.

 I would like to end with a short quiz: The IMU was founded in 1920 and was reborn in 1952 after the two World Wars.

 Alicia Dickenstein, Vice-President IMU

 CUP acted solely as the printer and distributor of the journal, and the decision of the editorial board did not relate to these matters.
 We apologize to CUP for this erroneous statement.

 Member of the Committee on Electronic Information and Communication (CEIC)